iamrestrepo/boards-boarders/README.md

 ## App's core in starting phase

  ### CLIENT folder :
-    - index.js [Entry point for client JS]
+    - index.jsx [Entry point for client JS ]

 ### node_modules folder :
     - All packages and dependencies necessary for a basic functionality